 10. Should infrastructure spending be used to “stimulate growth” or does support for viable infrastructure improvements emerge from productive growth patterns?

-11. Is the proper role of the engineer to serve elected officials in a chain of command akin to the military, or is it instead to be a non-political, neutral advisor that serves society as a whole, including the interests of future generations?
+11. Is the proper role of the engineer to serve elected officials in a chain of command akin to the military, or is it instead to be a non-political, neutral adviser that serves society as a whole, including the interests of future generations?

 12. How distorting and corrupting are contracts that compensate engineers as a percentage of the total project cost?